 - Restart: An application instance is restarted in case of error termination.

 Applications have a workflow state shown in the next figure.

 Around the Running state, there are the transitional states Starting, Stopping, Killing, Processing Error and the terminal states Success, Stopped, Killed, Error.
 Once the process of the application is launched, the application has the Starting state.
 It becomes Running when:

 - It remains alive for a certain time, defined as an attribute of the application or,

 - The application itself changes its state to Running.

 When a client requests the stop of the application, it immediately becomes Stopping until it terminates.
 At that moment, its state becomes Stopped.
 Notice that after the crash of an application (segmentation fault in C++ or exception in Java), its state becomes Error.
 The state changes are all sent to the clients of the application.

 The messages that are passed between applications can be of any type.
 Cameo provides binary messages as well as string messages so that the programmer can choose the encoding that can be Protocol Buffers or JSON.
 Theses messages can be used in the different communication contexts:

 - return value

 The return value of an application is implemented with a publisher/subscriber so that any connected client application receives the result.
-We provide a client API for C++ Java and a Python API is planned.
+We provide a client API for C++, Java and Python.